evillgenius75/k8s_appdev_adv/5_K8S_Extensability/5_1_CRD.md

 simple-udp   5m
 ```

-You can also see the Pod that got created by running kubectl get pods, the Pod will be prefixed by simple-udp.
+You can also see the Pod that got created by running `kubectl get pods`, the Pod will be prefixed by simple-udp.

 ```console
 NAME                                     READY     STATUS    RESTARTS   AGE